ali-sheikhi/Deep-Learning-Web-Services/README.md

 │   └── yolov3.weights
 ├── predict_app.py
 ├── VGG16c_d.py
-├── yolo.py
-├── requirements-conda.txt
-└── requirements-pip.txt
+└── yolo.py

 ```

 ## Getting Started

-Get your environment running (preferrably a new one to avoid package version conflicts) and navigate to the `flask_apps` folder(hencforth referred to as `project directory`).
+Get your environment running (preferrably a new one to avoid package version conflicts), clone this project and install the necessary packages as shown below.

 ### Prerequisites